bhosalepradeep04/bhosalepradeep04/README.md

 - 💬 Ask me about ...
 Coding and Soccer
 - 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/pradeep-bhosale-92b3b299/)
 - 😄 Pronouns: He/Him
-- ⚡ Fun fact: I have won multiple medals and trophies in different sports like Football(Soccer), Cricket, Marathon etc.
+- ⚡ Fun fact: I have won quite a few medals/trophies in different sports like Football(Soccer), Cricket, Marathon etc.